Dali Theatre-Museum

 - A trip to the museum is one of the most popular day trips from Barcelona.

-The museum was also home to the eccentric genius that was Salvador Dalí, one of the most celebrated surrealist artists of the 20th century.
-It offers a fascinating journey into the mind of the man himself.
+The museum opened in 1974 and offers a fascinating journey into the mind of the eccentric genius that was Salvador Dalí, who was one of the most celebrated surrealist artists of the 20th century.

-He designed the building, which was constructed on the remains of the former Municipal Theatre of Figueres, which is where Dali had his first exhibition as a young artist.
+The museum is constructed on the remains of the former Municipal Theatre of Figueres, which is where he had his first exhibition as a young artist.

-Visitors are greeted by the surreal facade which is covered with oversized eggs and golden statues and sets the tone for the experience that awaits inside, and provides a glimpse into his whimsical and dreamlike world.
+Upon arrive, you are greeted by the surreal facade which is covered with oversized eggs and golden statues and this sets the tone for the experience that awaits inside, and provides a glimpse into his whimsical and dreamlike world.

-- The Mae West Room: Dalí used his mastery and expertise of optical illusions and the room is a three-dimensional living portrait of the famous actress Mae West but only when viewed from a certain angle.
-It shows his fascination with distorting reality to create thought-provoking and visually captivating art.
+- The Mae West Room: Dalí used his mastery and expertise in optical illusions to create a three-dimensional living portrait of the famous actress.
+However it can only be seen when viewed from a certain angle in the room.

-- The Collection: The museum houses a collection of his works including paintings, sculptures, and other installations.
-Pieces including "The Persistence of Memory," which features the famous melting clocks, and "Galatea of the Spheres," which shows Dalí's fascination with mathematical precision and the cosmic.
+- The Collection: The museum houses a collection of his paintings, sculptures, and other installations.
+Pieces including "The Persistence of Memory," which features the famous melting clocks, and "Galatea of the Spheres," which shows Dalí's fascination with mathematical precision and the cosmic are on show.
 The collection shows how he evolved as an artist, from his early impressionist works to his later surreal masterpieces.

 - Dalinian Symbols: Throughout the museum visitors can see recurring 'Dalinian' symbols dotted around including ants, crutches, and distorted figures.
-The symbols are woven into his works, which adds layers of meaning and complexity.
-Once noticed, exploring the museum becomes a journey of deciphering the symbols and unravelling the enigma of Dalí's creative mind, if that is even possible!
+The symbols are woven into his works, adding layers of meaning and complexity.
+Once noticed, exploring the museum becomes a journey of deciphering the symbols and unravelling the enigma of Dalí's creative mind, if that is even possible.

 Famous Pieces of Work